 Agrologists Manitoba is a self-regulatory body operating under the authority from The Agrologists Act of Manitoba.

-Agrologists Manitoba’s mandate under “The Agrologists Act” is to protect the public’s interest by governing the professional conduct of its registrants, overseeing the admission and registration of Agrologists, and taking action regarding unauthorized practice.
+Agrologists Manitoba’s mandate under “The Agrologists Act” is to protect the public’s interest via the Objectives below.
 Similar legislation is in effect in all other Canadian provinces.

 - Sets requirements and standards for registration of and practice by registrants;

-- Provide governance and oversight to registrants;
+- Provides governance and oversight to registrants;

 - Establishes and maintain standards of ethics with which all registrants must comply;

 - Holds registrants accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and

 - Provides continuing education about the practice of agrology to the public, employers, clients and registrants.

 The Provincial Council [Board of Directors] is responsible for governing Agrologists Manitoba and establishing the standards for the profession.

 It is financed and maintained through fees charged to registrants and operates at no cost to the public.